 - 4.5.4.1 Function firing semi-automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing per 11837943 (semi-automatic/targeting and accuracy firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868. - 4.5.4.2 Function firing burst.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing in accordance with drawing 11837945 (burst firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
+Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the fixture in accordance with drawing 11837943 or a Government-approved equivalent fixture using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868. - 4.5.4.2 Function firing burst.
+Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the stand in accordance with drawing 11837945 or a Government-approved equivalent stand using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
 The selector lever shall be set on "BURST" for burst firing.
-The M16A4 shall be fired using a fully loaded 30 round magazine by pulling the trigger and holding rearward until it stops firing.

-- 4.5.5 Cyclic rate of fire.
+The M16A4 shall be fired using a fully loaded 30 round magazine by pulling the trigger and holding rearward until it stops firing. - 4.5.5 Cyclic rate of fire.
 The cyclic rate of fire measurement shall be taken during the function firing burst test (see 4.5.4.2), on a three round burst, occurring on the fourth or fifth trigger pull when using a 30 round magazine, while the selector lever is set on "BURST".
 The cyclic rate of fire shall be measured using test equipment in accordance with drawing 8443572 and shall be recorded. - 4.5.6 Targeting and accuracy.
-Target and accuracy measurement shall be taken during rounds 5 thru 15 of the function firing semi-automatic (see 3.6.4.1) verification. - 4.5.6.1 Preparation for firing.
+Target and accuracy measurement shall be taken during rounds 5 thru 15 of the function firing semi-automatic (see 3.6.4.1) verification.

+- 4.5.6.1 Preparation for firing.
 The front and rear sights shall be set as specified in accordance with the Operator's Manual 9-1005-319-10. - 4.5.6.2 Warm-up shots.
 No more than five warm-up shots, off the test target, shall be allowed before the weapons are tested for targeting and accuracy. - 4.5.6.3 Firing procedure.
 The selector lever shall be set on "SEMI" and the firing sights shall be aligned on the point of aim specified in Figure 1.
 The allocated number of rounds shall be fired and then the target shall be checked to determine that the targeting and accuracy requirements have been met (see 3.6.5 and Figure 1).
 Targets with evidence of a flyer (see 6.10.1) or keyholing (see 6.10.2) shall be cause to repeat the test by firing a ten round complement. - 4.5.6.4 Sight setting.
 The optimum sight setting shall be established during the targeting and accuracy test shall be maintained on accepted weapons being prepared for shipment.